Choosing an early learning service

 Dig a bit deeper

-If the ECE service or kōhanga reo meets your practical needs, you might want to dig a bit deeper, to find out about things like:
+If the early learning service or kōhanga reo meets your practical needs, you might want to dig a bit deeper, to find out about things like:

 - who works with the children?
-Find out about the educators or parents running the ECE service or kōhanga reo, their qualifications and experience
+Find out about the educators or parents running the early learning service or kōhanga reo, their qualifications and experience

 - how many children attend and how many adults work there?
 How much individual attention do the children get?